All Episodes

 And why are they calling it that?

-I for the life of me, the o if you think letting people keep more of their own money and letting them do what they want with it is an entitlement, then you must believe that this is Washington's money.
+For the life of me, if you think letting people keep more of their own money and letting them do what they want with it is an entitlement, then you must believe that this is Washington's money.

 Rand Paul's bill has a tax credit in it.

-All of these this is the Tom Price bill that twelve Freedom Caucus members were the co-sponsor of that this is.
+This is the Tom Price bill that 12 Freedom Caucus members were the co-sponsor of that this is.

-I mean, the president just said he wants tax credits for for school choice.
+I mean, the President just said he wants tax credits for school choice.

-Is there is there a backstop in the bill for insurance companies if they're claiming they don't make enough money?
+Is there a backstop in the bill for insurance companies if they are claiming they don't make enough money?

-No, we have reinsurance, which we've all as Republicans believed in, which is we ha we have states set up risk and reinsurance pools.
+We have reinsurance, which we have all as Republicans believed in, which is we have states set up risk and reinsurance pools.

-We've always, as conservatives believe, the smarter policy for people with pre existing conditions is to set up risk pools in the states which directly subsidize and control the cost for really expensive people with pre existing conditions like people with cancer, because when you do that, you dramatically lower the cost of health insurance for everybody else.
+We have always, as conservatives, believe, the smarter policy for people with preexisting conditions is to set up risk pools in the states which directly subsidize and control the cost for really expensive people with preexisting conditions, like people with cancer, because when you do that, you dramatically lower the cost of health insurance for everybody else.

-Uh one percent of the people buying health care in America or under sixty-five drive twenty-three percent of the costs.
+1% of the people buying health care in America under 65 drive 23 percent of the costs.

 Washington State, Obamacare abolished it.

-So we've always believed in having risk pools set up at the states, which this bill does to deal with the person with pre existing conditions.
+So we've always believed in having risk pools set up at the states, which this bill does, to deal with a person with preexisting conditions.

 Let me just say it this way.

-You got a you got a business with forty employees, four of them get cancer, the rates go way up through the roof for those forty people.
+The rates go way up through the roof for those 40 people.

 If risk pools at your state kick in and cover those cancer costs for those four people, the rates dramatically stabilize.